pravasan/pravasan/README.md

 [![Build Status](https://drone.io/github.com/pravasan/pravasan/status.png)](https://drone.io/github.com/pravasan/pravasan/latest)

 *Please feel free to criticize, comment, etc.*
-*Currently this is working for MySQL.* Soon will be available for other Databases too.
+*Currently this is working for MySQL, PostgreSQL.* Soon will be available for other Databases too.

 ##Definition in Hindi
 ----